eyerusjo/expense/README.md

 # expense
  An expense tracker using HTML, CSS, and  JavaScript.
-Implement features for adding, editing, and  deleting expenses.
-Integrate local storage to save user data
+Implementing features of adding, editing, and  deleting expenses